Connect with us

 Image: Unsplash

 If you avoid social media during the big game, you might not notice the delay.
-The sports fans most affected here?
-Those who like to bet on sporting events.
+The sports fans most affected are those who like to bet on sporting events.

-Anyone who wants to micro-bet on specific plays isn’t going to want to stream the Super Bowl this year.
-In fact, there will even be a delay in your cable feed, anywhere between “7 and 15 seconds.”
+Anyone who wants to micro-bet on specific plays will not want to stream the Super Bowl this year.
+Your cable feed will even be delayed anywhere between “7 and 15 seconds.”

 Have any thoughts on this?
 Let us know down below in the comments or carry the discussion over to our Twitter or Facebook.